 Exfiltration of Data Through Removable Storage Media

 Removable media are another common insider threat vector.
 Even in the age of ubiquitous cloud storage, old-school data exfiltration methods like flash drives are still pervasive.
 While it’s unrealistic to completely ban USB use for every organization, employees must understand the risks and adhere to policies around data access and storage.

 While file shares top the list of data exfiltration methods in North America, USB drives are the number-one exfiltration vector in APAC and Europe.

 Accidental Insider Threats

 Besides users with malicious intentions, accidental insider threats can be a major cause of data exfiltration.
 Phishing emails and social engineering attacks remain a tried-and-true way for hackers to access company data.
 In addition, weak or reused passwords, or a lack of multi-factor authentication, are common weaknesses hackers look for to infiltrate a user’s account.
 In these scenarios, the best defense is often cybersecurity awareness.
 McAfee’s study also showed that insider threats frequently used email data exfiltration.

 According to a recent Verizon Insider Threat Report, misuse is another top cause of data exfiltration.
 Unlike its careless cousin the accidental insider threat, misuse can happen when users seek to either intentionally or unintentionally circumvent security controls or policies.
 For example, an employee may use unsanctioned software to work with a third-party contractor because it’s faster or easier to use, resulting in unintentional data exfiltration.

-Employees can also leak company data in a variety of ways, including personal email accounts, cloud storage, printers, file sharing sites, keyboard shortcuts, and more.
+Employees can also exfiltrate company data in a variety of ways, including personal email accounts, cloud storage, printers, file sharing sites, keyboard shortcuts, and more.
 It can be difficult for an organization to distinguish legitimate user activity from malicious activity, but in these cases, having a system in place that delivers context into user actions can help.